synetica/enlink-decoder/README.md

 - Temperature Probes

 This repository contains various decoders for the LoRaWAN data packets.
 The uplink data is telemetry data containing values like temperature, particulates and gas concentrations.

+This version of the enLink firmware implements LoRa Mac 4.4.0 release from Semtech/StackForce [LoRaMac-Node](https://github.com/Lora-net/LoRaMac-node/tree/f42be67be402a40b3586724800771bfe13fb18e6).

+This LoRaWAN stack implements all regions defined in "LoRaWAN Regional Parameters v1.0.2rB" document.
+Class A and Class C endpoint implementation is fully compatible with "LoRaWAN specification 1.0.2".

 ---